 Ms Spargo has gained broad business experience as both a legal advisor, having worked in private practice and government, and as a Director.
-Ms Spargo has been a director of both listed and unlisted companies over the last twenty years and her current directorships include the ASX listed companies Fletcher Building Limited (non-executive Director from March 2012), UGL Limited (non-executive Chairman from October 2014, non-executive Director from October 2010), Adairs Limited (non-executive Director from December 2015).
+Ms Spargo has been a director of both listed and unlisted companies over the last twenty years and her current directorships include the ASX listed companies Fletcher Building Limited (non-executive Director from March 2012), UGL Limited (non-executive Chairman from October 2014, non-executive Director from October 2010), Adairs Limited (non-executive Director from May 2015) and Sigma Pharmaceuticals Limited (non-executive Director from December 2015).
 She is also a non-executive Director of SMEC Limited, Colnvest Limited and Geelong Football Club Limited.
 Ms Spargo is Chair of the Remuneration and Nomination Committee and is a member of the Audit Committee.